Psychtoolbox-3/psychtoolbox-3.github.com/docs/VBLSyncTest.md

 timestamping.
 Disabled (0) by default.
 usedpixx = 2 Additionally correct for the clock skew between the computer
 and [DataPixx](DataPixx) device.

+'usevulkan' If 1, try to use a Vulkan display backend instead of the
+[OpenGL](OpenGL) display backend.
+See 'help PsychVulkan'.

 screenNumber =  Use a screen other than the default (max) for testing .